RabidOwlbear/osr-character-builder/README.md

 # OSE-Character-Builder

-WARNING: As of now this module will not work correctly if you are hosting your game using The Forge.
-I will trey and fix this issue, if at all possible, until such time, this module is unuseable on The Forge.

 A module that adds a basic character builder to the Old School Essentials system character sheet in Foundry Vtt.